-So even though one advertised mortgage rate may be lower than another, once closing costs are factored in, it could actually end up being higher.
+So even though one advertised mortgage rate might be lower than another, once closing costs are factored in, it could actually end up costing you more.

-That’s why it’s very important to consider both the rate and the APR.
+That’s why it’s very important to consider both the APR and interest rates.

-So if you’re more concerned with your payment as opposed to loan cost, you might still be interested in the slightly more expensive option.
+So if you’re more concerned with your monthly payments as opposed to loan cost, you might still be interested in the slightly more expensive option.

-Of course, the goal should be both a low APR and a lower mortgage rate, which you might be able to achieve by taking the time to shop your rate.
+Of course, the goal should be both a low APR and a lower mortgage rate, which you might be able to achieve by taking the time to shop your rate and compare lenders.

 Mortgage APR Limitations

 Though it’s extremely important to know both the mortgage rate and the APR, there are limitations to this calculation.

 As noted, some costs aren’t included in the APR, and banks and mortgage lenders calculate APR differently, so it’s not always simple to get an apples-to-apples comparison.